RohitRajendran/components/README.md

     └── molecules
 ```

-To make utilizing other components within your component, the library includes a number of directory aliases which allow for easier importing, you can utilize `~components`, `~constants` and `~proptypes` to access the root directories.
+To make utilizing other components within your component easier, the library includes a number of directory aliases which allow for easier importing, you can utilize `~components`, `~constants` and `~proptypes` to access the root directories.

 ---